-If you’re a new school looking at what to do regarding email, or perhaps an existing school in the process of planning a new build, then you’re probably considering cloud school email.
+If you’re a school looking to upgrade your email system, then chances are you’re probably considering cloud email.
 Microsoft and Google have been busy beavering away in schools for some years now with their respective Office 365 and Google for Education products and they both offer loads of benefits.

 What have you got and how are you using it?